New Perspective on Paul: Works of the Law

-The writings of the Apostle Paul contain a substantial amount of criticism regarding the "works of the Law".

-By contrast, "New Perspective" scholars see Paul as talking about "badges of covenant membership" or criticizing Gentile believers who had begun to rely on the Torah to reckon Jewish kinship.
-It is argued that in Paul's time, Israelites were being faced with a choice of whether to continue to follow their ancestral customs, the Torah, or to follow the Roman Empire's trend to adopt Greek customs (Hellenization, see also Antinomianism, Hellenistic Judaism, and Circumcision controversy in early Christianity).
-The new-perspective view is that Paul's writings discuss the comparative merits of following ancient Israelite or ancient Greek customs.
+The Pauline epistles contain a substantial amount of criticism regarding the "works of the Law".
+By contrast, "New Perspective" scholars see Paul as talking about "badges of covenant membership" or criticizing God-fearers who had begun to rely on the Torah to reckon Jewish kinship.
+It is argued that in Paul's time, Israelites were being faced with a choice of whether to continue to follow their ancestral customs, the Torah, or to follow the Roman Empire's trend to adopt Greek customs, a phenomenon known as Hellenization, an outgrowth of which was Hellenistic Judaism.
+The "new perspective" view is that Paul's writings discuss the comparative merits of following Torah-based or ancient Greek customs.
 Paul is interpreted as being critical of a common Jewish view that following traditional Israelite customs makes a person better off before God, pointing out that Abraham was righteous before the Torah was given.
-Paul identifies customs he is concerned about such as circumcision, dietary laws, and observance of special days.
+Paul identifies customs he is concerned about, such as circumcision, dietary laws, and observance of special days.

 Craig A. Evans argues that a text of the Dead Sea Scrolls known as 4QMMT employs the expression "works of the Law" to refer solely to purity laws like avoiding eating with Gentiles, which he argues shows that Paul's criticism of salvation through "works of the Law" was meant that Gentiles need not adopt Jewish purity laws in order to be justified.

-Recent studies of the Greek word pistis have concluded that its primary and most common meaning was faithfulness, meaning firm commitment in an interpersonal relationship.
+Recent studies of the Greek word have concluded that its primary and most common meaning was faithfulness, meaning firm commitment in an interpersonal relationship.